leoli51/Names-Oracle/README.md

 If you want to retrieve the data for all countries merged you can use `"ALL"` as country code.

-**Note: The first time you retrieve information for a country its database is loaded in memory, this is why the first call is always slow.**
+**Note**: The first time you retrieve information for a country its database is loaded in memory, this is why the first call is always slow.

-**Note: The ALL database is the biggest one (~1Gb) as it contains all other databases merged together, therefore it takes some time to load.**
+**Note**: The ALL database is the biggest one (~1Gb) as it contains all other databases merged together, therefore it takes some time to load.

 ```bash
 >>> from pprint import pprint